ortegapedro/news/README.md

 -collections
 -numpy
 -lda

-3. import news.sql into your mysql server
+-scipy
+-time
+-feedparser
+-hashlib

-4. look for line createQuery in app.py using ctrl+f.
+5. look for line createQuery in app.py using ctrl+f.
 In the line MySQLdb.connect("127.0.0.1", "root", "1234", "news", use_unicode=True, charset="utf8") change the user (root) and password (1234).
-5. start the proyect using : python app.py
+6. start the proyect using : python app.py

+Note:
+extractor.py is the crowler which reads the ligasRSS.txt file in order to insert data visualizadordenoticias database.